bsielski/mkfiles/README.md

 Put a path to your yml file.
 Pay attention for your current working directory if you are using relative start place in your yml file.

-## The yaml file
+## Yaml files

-The path to this file must be passed as an argument for the script.
-It contains the path for a root directory (for example "." for current dirrectory) and paths for all entries (directories, subdirectories and empty files) that will be created.
+The path to a yaml file must be passed as an argument for the script.
+It contains the start place path (for example "." for current dirrectory) and relative paths for all entries (directories, subdirectories and empty files) that will be created.

-Start place and sub paths can be relative or absolute.
+Start place can be relative or absolute.

 Sub paths for directories and subdirectories must ended with "/".